 The Data Dictionary feature will work with the new Checkout process, allowing other languages to be used as they are in the rest of the Events app.

-The below process lets you know as an internal Salesforce event user what happens when someone completes an event checkout.
+The process below lets you know, as an internal Salesforce Events user, what happens when someone completes an Event checkout.

-Step 1: Attendee completes the checkout from the Event.
+- Step 1: Attendee completes the Checkout process from the Event.

 ADDITIONAL PROCESS FOR PAID EVENTS:

 - Step 2: A Payment Method record is added to Salesforce with the Card ID (i.e the token).